imustacm/OnlineJudge/README.md

 If you not change host and port config.
 Server will run in localhost:5000

 Enter http://localhost:5000/api/ping in your browser.
+(Spurious)

 You can 'run python manager.py test' in your shell to test project.